EU prepares for standoff over Turkish sanctions

 Europe stands behind Greece in the east Med crisis but is hesitant of Cyprus’s insistence on sanctioning Ankara.

-Athens, Greece – European Union leaders face a difficult balancing act over the EU-Turkey relationship, on the eve of a crucial summit.
+Athens, Greece – European Union leaders face a difficult balancing act over the EU-Turkey relationship.

 The EU Council meeting, with the eastern Mediterranean dispute high on the agenda, takes place on Thursday and Friday after being postponed last week when the council’s president, Charles Michel, tested positive for the novel coronavirus.